 Replace all defective components with identical parts.
-Refer to the assembly drawing(s) for a list of replacement parts.
-The letter S and a number, all enclosed in a circle, appear after the description of certain parts in this list.
+Refer to the assembly drawing(s) and list(s) of materials for a list of replacement parts.
+The letter S and a number, all enclosed in a circle, appear after the description of certain parts in the list of materials.
 The number indicates the number of spares recommended to be kept on hand for that part, per unit, for up to ten units of the same type.
 For more than ten units, a spares complement of 10% on the indicated parts should be used.